Botanical Name: Epipremnum aureum

 Repot in spring as needed.
 You can control its growth by cutting the vines back and trimming up to a third of its roots.
 Pot it in the same size container if you want to keep it small.

 Is pothos poisonous?
 Yes.
-This plant contains calcium oxalates, which is toxic to cats and dogs.
+According to the ASPCA, this plant contains calcium oxalates, which is toxic to cats and dogs.
 If eaten, it can cause severe burning of the mouth, tongue and lips, excessive drooling, vomiting and difficulty swallowing.
 If your pet has eaten Epipremnum aureum and shows any signs of illness, contact your veterinarian immediately.

 Leaves are mostly green.
 Leaves will lose their variegation when they don't get enough light.
 Keep your plant where it will be exposed to bright, indirect sunlight.
 If your plant is unfurling new leaves that are solid green, don't worry.
 That's normal -- they'll become variegated as they age.